7 ways to beat the heat when pregnant

 As mentioned before, your body has a tendency to hold more water than usual, causing swelling.
 Eating salty food can increase that water retention.
 That’s why it’s best to limit the intake of salt, and swap salty snacks with fresh fruit.

-4. Dip your toes
+4. Take a swim, or dip your toes

 5. Protect your skin